Join | Login

 Section 1: The Responsibility of Psychologists in Times of Violence

 The work of psychologists alone may not be enough to end violence in Gaza and elsewhere, but psychologists nonetheless have a necessary role in understanding, and therefore shaping, the conditions that promote violence and perpetuate injustice.
-Work by social, peace, and liberation psychologists engaged in other violent contexts, including conflicts in Central and Latin America and the Global South more broadly, can be instructive for psychologists considering their own role in Gaza today.
+Work by social, peace, and liberation psychologists engaged in other colonial contexts, including Central and Latin America and the Global South more broadly, can be instructive for psychologists considering their own role in relation to Gaza today.

 Before his assassination in 1989 by Salvadoran government soldiers who were trained in the U.S. Army’s School of the Americas, liberation psychologist and theologist, Ignacio Martín-Baró (1994), spoke and wrote with a deep sense of urgency to call for a new praxis for psychology.
 For Martín-Baró, psychology played a critical role in changing the world order because consciousness, a psychological matter, is related to people’s images of themselves that are a product of both personal and collective history.
 According to Martín-Baró, psychologists who study the mind have a role in ending violence, because consciousness is inseparable from ideology, social representations, stereotypes, as well as master and counter narratives.
 In his critique of oppressive systems and institutions, Martín-Baró always centered the interests of the Salvadoran people in their collective resistance and their struggle for peace and justice.

 Central to Martin-Baró’s (1994) work was the question, “What role does the psychologist play in the Central American context?”
-This context, which he characterized with three fundamental attributes, is also relevant to occupied Palestine and Israel prior to escalation of violence on and since October 7, 2023.
+This context, which he characterized with three fundamental attributes, is also relevant to occupied Palestine prior to Hamas’ attack on October 7, 2023 and Israel’s escalation of violence since.
 These three attributes were: “structural injustice, revolutionary struggle, and the accelerated conversion of the nation states into satellites of the United States” (Martín-Baró, 1994, p.33).
-Even though Martín-Baró focused on the Central and Latin American context, the similarities are striking and are worth consideration by psychologists who would like to work towards global peace, social justice, and a psychology that centers human rights and well-being across the world.
+Even though Martín-Baró focused on the Central and Latin American context, the similarities are striking and are worth consideration by psychologists who would like to work towards global peace, social justice, liberation, and a psychology that centers human rights and well-being across the world.

 For psychologists considering their responsibilities in Gaza and Israel, it is important to recognize the structural injustices experienced in Palestine as (a) not singularly organized by one dimension of difference (e.g., race, ethnicity, religion, or nation), and (b) connected to other struggles for justice, liberation, and self-determination worldwide in both the past and present.
 As Cole (2008, 2009) reminds us with her work on intersectionality, transformational social justice work necessitates similarities across experiences so that groups with different social and cultural identities can forge coalitions against systems of oppression (see also Sandoval, 2000).
 Today, from Central and Latin America to the Middle East and Africa, structural injustices make the lives of many communities across the world unlivable, particularly for those who are members of multiple stigmatized or marginalized social groups.
 Across nations in the Global South, communities in the global majority have not been able to satisfy their basic needs, such as nourishment, housing, health, and education, while small oligarchic minorities enjoy a superabundance of comforts and luxuries.

 Second, the Global South is rife with revolutionary struggles, from the struggle of the Sandinista Front in Nicaragua to the Palestinian Liberation Front in Palestine.
 While struggles for self-determination and sovereignty are important for liberation, militarization of the societies and a generalized state of war for an extended period of time—along with the aforementioned structural injustices and poverty—are antithetical to human development and flourishment.
-This point needs to be discussed carefully by psychologists, as involvement in conflict zones and the deployment of humanitarian aid and project-based work can lead to the continuation of a generalized state of war, while de-politicizing the local revolutionary struggles (Marshall & Sousa, 2017).
-Humanitarian aid and psychosocial support are critical in times of escalated violence, as it is currently in Gaza, however psychology’s role is not to replace revolutionary struggle with humanitarianism but rather to help people understand the dynamics that lead to revolutionary struggles while also providing essential psychosocial support.
+This point needs to be discussed carefully by psychologists, as involvement in “conflict” zones and the deployment of humanitarian aid and project-based work can lead to the continuation of a generalized state of war, while de-politicizing the local revolutionary struggles (Marshall & Sousa, 2017).
+Humanitarian aid and psychosocial support are critical in times of escalated violence, as it is currently in Gaza where we have been witnessing long-standing forced starvation of civilian victims (Amnesty International, Feb.
+26, 2024; Human Rights Watch, Feb.
+26, 2024); however, psychology’s role is not to replace revolutionary struggle for self-determination with humanitarianism but rather to help people understand the dynamics that lead to revolutionary struggles while providing essential psychosocial support.

-The third similarity for psychologists to better understand the situation in Gaza and Israel is the conversion of nation states into satellites of the United States.
+The third similarity for psychologists to better understand the situation in Palestine and Israel is the conversion of nation states into satellites of the United States.
 In the case of Central America, Martín-Baró (1994) problematizes the United States’s treatment of Central America as its backyard and questions the U.S. involvement in national security, writing, “... we are mortgaging our identity and independence without getting anything in return…” (p.
 36).
 Advocates, activists, and scholars domestically and internationally campaigned against the complicity of the Western media and governments in Netanyahu’s open-ended war on Gaza and the U.S.’s unconditional support of Israel’s military with the transfer of weapons and aid.
+This also applies to other contexts currently experiencing violence, such as Haiti and Congo, which also have histories of U.S. intervention that have contributed to destabilization and ongoing violence.
 As psychologists, we are uniquely positioned to understand the global power circuits, dominant political, and cultural discourses and help dissolve illusions through “de-ideologizing” and “conscientización” (Martín-Baró, 1994; Freire, 1993; Torres Rivera, 2020).

 In the context of the current violence, de-ideologizing harmful master narratives and conscientización can include engaging ourselves and supporting others to engage with some critical questions about histories of violence and trauma, such as: